-The ASPIRE program offers admission consideration to students who demonstrate the potential to be successful students, but who may require specialized and structured academic support services.
+The ASPIRE program is a Comprehensive Studies Program (formerly Educational Opportunity Program) which offers admission consideration to students who demonstrate the potential to be successful students, but who may require specialized and structured academic support services.
 The program is for Pennsylvania residents who are freshman applicants and plan to begin their studies in the fall semester of any given academic year.

 Consideration for admission to the Berks ASPIRE program includes, but is not limited to, the following criteria:

 - Must demonstrate high financial need: guidelines established by the Pennsylvania Department of Education and verified by Penn State

 - Must be a student who shows academic promise and the desire to achieve a college degree

 - Successful completion of the ASPIRE Application and FIF Form, and an interview with the ASPIRE Coordinator